 This series features the Florida Prickly Cockle -- Trachycardium egmontianum

-not to be confused with the Giant Heart Cockle -- Dinocardium robustum, and i think this is the western FL vanhyningi subspecies. but one cockle at a time if one cockle'll provide for at least two poems...
+not to be confused with the Giant Heart Cockle -- Dinocardium robustum, i think this is the western FL vanhyningi subspecies. but one cockle at a time...

 like the mollusk in the phosphorous sea.